axxapy/gnome-ui-tune/README.md

  - Search textbox is hidden by default and shown only when user begins to type-to-search
  - Scale of workspaces thumbnails increased 2x
  - Restores background image for workspace thumbnails
+ - Firefox's PIP (picture in picture) window is now displayed on the overview screen

+All modifications can be disabled in the extension's settings.

 ## Screenshot